isomerpages/moe-jpjc/_about-jpjc/Admission Matters/JPJC Open House 2023.md

 <h4>Coming Home to JPJC</h4>

 <p>
 Check out our alumni’s sharing on their college experiences in this video (featuring alumni from Jurong JC, Pioneer JC and Jurong Pioneer JC).
-Find out more about the wide variety of programmes such as the Chinese and Malay Language Elective Programmes and Talent & Leadership Development Programme that JPJC has to offer.</p>
+Find out more about the wide variety of programmes such as the <a href="/language-elective-programmes/">Chinese and Malay Language Elective Programmes</a> and <a href="/jpjc-experience/co-curriculum/talent-and-leadership/">Talent & Leadership Development Programme</a> that JPJC has to offer.</p>